InsaLili/insalili.github.io/pages/cv.md

 <div class="home">
 	<div class="section">
 		<h3>Profile</h3>
-			<p>I am a Ph.D student in the department of Computer Science at the University of INSA-Lyon, France.
-My surpervisors are Audrey Serna, <a href="http://www.tabard.fr/" target="_blank">Aurélien Tabard</a> and <a href="http://perso.univ-lemans.fr/~sgeorge/index.html" target="_blank">Sébastien George</a>.
+			<p>I am a Ph.D. student in the department of Computer Science at the University of INSA-Lyon, France.
+My supervisors are Audrey Serna, <a href="http://www.tabard.fr/" target="_blank">Aurélien Tabard</a> and <a href="http://perso.univ-lemans.fr/~sgeorge/index.html" target="_blank">Sébastien George</a>.
 I'm affiliated with laboratory LIRIS and CNRS.
-My Ph.D subject is <b>Supporting design of collaborative activities in multi-surface environment</b>, which is in the fields of Human Computer Interaction and Computer Supported Collaborative Learning. </p>
+My Ph.D. subject is <b>Supporting design of collaborative activities in multi-surface environment</b>, which is in the fields of Human Computer Interaction and Computer Supported Collaborative Learning. </p>
 	</div>
 	<div>
 		<hr class="styled-hr" style="width:100%;">